AnuragSomani16/QuizApp-Kotlin/README.md

 - 🔄 **Loader Screen** – Simulates a network call and displays a loading animation.
 - ❓ **Questions Screen** – Displays one question at a time, allows option selection or skipping, and shows streak animations.
-- 🏁 **Result Screen** – Summarizes score, skipped questions, current and highest streaks.
+- 🏁 **Result Screen** – Summarizes score, skipped questions, current, wrongs answers and highest streaks.

 ---